 - Offering an understanding of the application of adaptive driving controls to overcome physical dysfunction.

 - Discusses the advantages/disadvantages of using one method of control over another.

 - Sets out and discusses the legal, technical and safety implications of driving an adapted vehicle

-- This course gives an understanding of the fields of disability and the implication for potential drivers.
+- This course is delivered by DM, designed for Driving Instructors and examiners in order to give them an understanding of the fields of disability and the implication for potential drivers.

 - The psychology of disability and the Disability Act.